nationalarchives/ds-caselaw-frontend-prototype/README.md

 ## Iteration 2.10
 This iteration updates [the flow](user_flows/Iterations/2.1) to reflect the current live site.

-* Imrpvemnets to Judgment screens.
+* Improvements to Judgment screens.
-   - Increased profile of the 'Download as PDF' button; while reducing the profile of less used download options to the bottom of the page.
+   - Increased profile of the 'Download as PDF' button; while reducing the profile of less other used download options to the bottom of the page.
    - Improved the party names section at the top of each judgment so the alignment better reflects the judgment document.
-   - Added 'Skip to bottom' link to allow users to quickly refer to the end of the judgment to where the conclusion and other appendix material.
+   - Added 'Skip to bottom' link to allow users to quickly refer to the end of the judgment to where the conclusion and other appendix material reside.
    - Added a divider at the end of the judgement text to imform the user this is where the judgment ends.
 This also acts as a visual seperator to non-judgment text content near the bottom.
    - Further refinements and improvements to judgemnet indentation to better match the document.

 * Structured search page.
-   – The general UI of this screen is nowmuch more space efficient - resulting in the user having to scroll much less.
+   - The general UI of this screen is now much more space efficient - resulting in the user having to scroll less.
-   – The Example help text now sits under each text field so that it does not breal the user journey - but is visiubel for those that need help.
+   - The Example help text now sits under each text field so that it does not break the user journey - but is still visible for those that need help.
-   – The courts are now in a checkbox format, which is much mroe usable that a dropdown.
+   - The courts are now in a checkbox format, which is much more usable than a dropdown.
-   - Two First-tier tribunals have been added to teh court list.
+   - Two First-tier tribunals have been added to the court list.

 ## Iteration 2.0
 This iteration updates [the flow](user_flows/Iterations/2.0) to reflect the current live site.